BusSquad/geobus-ios/README.md

 # GeoBus (iOS)

 GeoBus is a mobile application that tracks the position of active buses on the University of California, Santa Cruz campus.
+This is the iOS variant.
+You can find the Android repository [here](https://github.com/BusSquad/geobus-android).